Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 |

-Class | Times | Days | Room | Seats | Wait | Status | Instructor | Type | Hours |
+| Class | Times | Days | Room | Seats | Wait | Status | Instructor | Type | Hours |

-| Regular Session (8/18/2025 - 12/19/2025) | 31863 | | | | ONLINE | 40 | | Open | Stolze, T | Lecture | 54 | Course Materials | Online Course | | Note: This section of PHIL 104 is a fully online class with no scheduled class meetings.
+| | Six Week A6 M-Th Session (5/26/2026 - 7/2/2026) | | 30750 | | | | ONLINE | 40 | | Open | Mayock, M | Lecture | 54 | Course Materials | Online Course | | | Note: This section of PHIL 104 is a fully online class with no scheduled class meetings.
 All coursework is (More) Note: This section of PHIL 104 is a fully online class with no scheduled class meetings.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
-The online orientation will be provided asnychronously in Canvas during the first week.
+The online orientation will be provided asynchronously in Canvas during the first week.
 (Less)

 |

-| Fifteen Week B6 M,W Session (9/8/2025 - 12/17/2025) | 31867 | 11:00am | 12:30pm | M W | SS308 | 40 | | Open | Stolze, T | Lecture | 54 | Course Materials | | | Fifteen Week B7 T,Th Session (9/9/2025 - 12/18/2025) | 33759 | 8:30am | 9:55am | Tu Th | AHS * | 0 | | Closed | STAFF | Lecture | 54 | Course Materials | | | Note: This is a CCAP course for Artesia High School (Early College).
-This section of PHIL 104 is Hybrid with (More) Note: This is a CCAP course for Artesia High School (Early College).
-This section of PHIL 104 is Hybrid with in person and online coursework each week.
-Coursework is completed on Canvas using an internet-enabled device.
+| | Six Week B6 M-Th Session (7/6/2026 - 8/13/2026) | | 30751 | | | | ONLINE | 40 | | Open | Swearengin, R | Lecture | 54 | Course Materials | Online Course Zero textbook costs | | | Note: This section of PHIL 104 is a fully online class with no scheduled class meetings.
+All coursework is (More) Note: This section of PHIL 104 is a fully online class with no scheduled class meetings.
+All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
-There is no class on 10/13/25 (Local Holiday) and 11/24-11/26 (Fall Break).
+The online orientation will be provided asynchronously in Canvas during the first week.
 (Less)

 |